 Last year, a Melbourne teenager purchased a ticket to The Book of Mormon for $257 on the Viagogo site, only to be turned away at the Princess Theatre because it was invalid.

-Ripefruit Media cancelled it’s affiliation and withdrew all advertising in December 2014.
+Ripefruit cancelled the agreement and withdrew all advertising in December 2014.